CristianAbrante/wolt-internship-assignment/README.md

 ## 🏗 Installation

+The project is intended to run over **node.js**, and it was developed using the version `v15.5.1`.

-For installing the dependencies it is needed to use [yarn](https://yarnpkg.com/), in case you do not have yarn installed, you can check the [installation page](https://classic.yarnpkg.com/en/docs/install/#mac-stable).
+For installing the dependencies it is needed to use [yarn](https://yarnpkg.com/), in case you do not have yarn installed, you can check the [installation page](https://classic.yarnpkg.com/en/docs/install/#mac-stable), the version used for development is `1.22.10`

 Once, yarn is installed simply open a terminal in the base folder of the project and type: